International Conference: A Translational Approach to National Cultures (15-16 October, 2021)

 Gisèle Sapiro, École des Hautes Études en Sciences Sociales

 Christian Moraru, University of North Carolina, Greensboro (guest on-site)

 Please submit your paper proposal to firstname.lastname@example.org, including: your name and affiliation, a paper title, a 150 words proposal with 5 key words, and a 100 words bio-note.

 Acceptance Notice: September 20, 2021

 Faculty of Letters, Babeș-Bolyai University, Cluj-Napoca, Horea str.
 31

 Registration and fees

-- If on site meetings are possible: Regular registration fee: 150 euros // Registration fee for PhD students and early-career researchers under 26: 100 euros
+- Regular registration fee: 20 euros.
+Registration fee for PhD students and early-career researchers under 26: 10 euros

 Organizers and Board: